-There is a lot of waiting to do in the job search process.
-You apply for the job, you wait for an interview date, and then you wait for the news of if you got the job or not.
-This can be very anxiety-inducing, so here are some tips on how to follow up after an interview.
+There is a lot of waiting involved in the job search process.
+You apply for the job, wait for an interview date, and then wait for news about whether you got the job or not.
+This can be very anxiety-inducing.
+Therefore, here are some tips on how to effectively follow up after an interview.

 Choosing the perfect time to follow up after an interview is crucial.
-You do not want to come off as pushy or annoying, but you still want to seem interested in the job.
-Ideally, it would be best if you waited 1-2 business days after the date that they said they would get back to you.
-If they did not give you a date, one week after your interview would be perfect.
-You have to remember that they could still be deciding who to hire or be waiting for things to be finalized.
+You do not want to come off as pushy or annoying, but you still want to show your interest in the job.
+Ideally, it would be best if you waited 1-2 business days after the date they said they would get back to you.
+If they did not provide a specific date, sending the follow-up after one week from your interview would be appropriate.
+Keep in mind that they might still be in the process of making their decision or waiting for things to be finalized.

-- Begin by addressing the recipient by their first name.
+- Start by addressing the recipient by their first name.

-- In your follow-up email, mention that you’re following up on the job you interviewed for.
+- In your follow-up email, mention that you are following up on the job you interviewed for.

-- Be specific when you say the job; include the job title and the date you interviewed.
+- Be specific when stating the job title and the date of your interview.

-- Your last line should thank the reader and include your first and last name.
+- Conclude the email with a thank-you note and include your first and last name.

-- Keep your message short, sweet, and to the point
+- Keep your message concise and to the point.

-- Before you send your follow-up email, spell check and proofread everything.
+- Before sending your follow-up email, remember to spell-check and proofread everything.

 Here is an example of a follow-up email: